nsquared-team/draw-attention/readme.txt

 == Changelog ==

 = Beta =
+* Improved: Better handling of mobile device changing orientation after interactive image is loaded
+* Fixed: Interactive features not working in older versions of Internet Explorer
 * Fixed: Image distortion in lightbox layout (for portrait/vertical images)
 * Fixed: Unexpected behavior when more than one interactive image is on the same page